Lucky Whitehead: 2017 season

 On July 24, 2017, it was revealed that Whitehead was facing misdemeanor petty larceny charges stemming from an arrest in June having stolen $25 of goods from a Wawa convenience store in Prince William County, Virginia and skipped court summons.
 Later that day after the team's first training camp practice, he was released by the Cowboys.
 The charges were dropped and he was cleared by the police when it was determined the next day that the charges were based on mistaken identity.

 New York Jets

 On July 26, 2017, Whitehead was claimed off waivers by the New York Jets.
-On August 16, 2017, it was revealed that Whitehead would undergo surgery for a fractured foot he suffered in practice, with an estimated recovery time of four to six weeks.
-He was waived/injured on September 2, 2017 and was placed on injured reserve.
-He was released by the team on September 11, 2017.
-He was re-signed to the Jets' practice squad on November 24, 2017.
-He was promoted to the active roster on December 30, 2017.
+On August 16, it was revealed that Whitehead would undergo surgery for a fractured foot he suffered in practice, with an estimated recovery time of four to six weeks.
+He was waived/injured on September 2, and was placed on injured reserve.
+Whitehead was released by the team on September 11.
+He was re-signed to the Jets' practice squad on November 24.
+Whitehead was promoted to the active roster on December 30.

 On August 26, 2018, Whitehead was waived/injured by the Jets and was placed on injured reserve.
-He was released on August 31, 2018.
+He was subsequently released by the Jets on August 31.